RyanOD/python-games/frogger/readme.md

 **Disclaimer:** In no way should this game design be considered optimal and/or error free.
 Use as an educational tool at your discretion.

 ## Assets
-All visual game assets were recreated in Photoshop based on [original Frogger game sprites](https://www.computerarcheology.com/Arcade/Frogger/GFX.html).

-All sound effects were sourced from [Frogger archive on Computer Archeology](https://computerarcheology.com/Arcade/Frogger/).
+All sound effects and visual game assets sourced from or based on [original Frogger archive on Computer Archeology](https://computerarcheology.com/Arcade/Frogger/) (all sprites were recreated in Photoshop).

 Title and Menu screen font is [Retro Gaming](https://www.dafont.com/retro-gaming.font).